Frequently Asked Questions

 Cancellation & Rescheduling

-A: Yes!
-Rescheduling is free, and your $30 deposit moves with your new booking (as long as space is available).
+Q: Can I reschedule instead of canceling?
+A: Yes — rescheduling is free and your deposit moves with your new booking, as long as space is available.

-A: If we must cancel due to weather or unforeseen circumstances, you may choose either a full refund (including the deposit) or reschedule at no cost.
+Q: What if The Packet Boat cancels my trip?
+A: If we must cancel due to weather, sea state, or safety, you may choose a full refund or reschedule at no cost.
+The captain makes the final call, and we'll always reach out as early as possible.

+Q: What if I arrive late?
 A: The boat departs on schedule.
 Late arrivals may not be able to board, and refunds will not be provided.

 Seal Watching